abhinawtiwari/langchain-indexing/README.md

-# Indexing and Accessing Private Documents using LangChain
+# Indexing and Querying Private Documents using LangChain

 This project demonstrates how to perform indexing on a text file and query on it.